yegor256/blog/_posts/2016/jul/2016-07-06-data-transfer-object.md

 must not be visible.
 [Objects]({% pst 2014/nov/2014-11-20-seven-virtues-of-good-object %}) must only have access to the data they encapsulate and never to the data encapsulated by other objects.
-There can be no arguing about this principle &mdash; it is what [OOP]({% pst 2016/aug/2016-08-15-what-is-wrong-object-oriented-programming %}) is all about.
+There can be no arguing about this principle&mdash;it is what [OOP]({% pst 2016/aug/2016-08-15-what-is-wrong-object-oriented-programming %}) is all about.

 However, DTO runs completely against that principle.